cbeneke/mangos-tbc-docker/README.md

 # cMaNGOS docker files

+Check out the submodules before anything.

 ## building
+To enable access to the database update the ./cmangos/sql/create/db_create_mysql.sql file and

+        CREATE USER 'mangos'@'172.%' IDENTIFIED BY 'mangos';
+        GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, ALTER, LOCK TABLES, CREATE TEMPORARY TABLES ON `mangos`.* TO 'mangos'@'172.%';
+        GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, ALTER, LOCK TABLES, CREATE TEMPORARY TABLES ON `characters`.* TO 'mangos'@'172.%';
+        GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, ALTER, LOCK TABLES, CREATE TEMPORARY TABLES ON `realmd`.* TO 'mangos'@'172.%';

-build the cmangos files with
+to expand the access rights to the 172.0.0.0/8 network (instead of 127.0.0.1) for the mangos user.
+Then build the cmangos files and initialize the docker image with

     ./bin/build.sh

-and initialize the docker images with

     ./bin/init-docker.sh

 After running this script, wait for the percona image to be fully initialized (check `docker logs mangos-percona` for the MySQL stating "[Note] mysqld: ready for connections."